DartmouthDSC/dartmouthdsc.github.io/_lna/techdocs/development_environment.md

 title: Setting up your development environment
 ---

+_Note: This configuration is specific to the development environment at Dartmouth._

-1. The Oracle client and Postgres requires setting environment variables in `~/.bash_profile`.
+1. Oracle and Postgres requires setting environment variables in `~/.bash_profile`.
 Add this to that file before running bundle install:

    ``` bash
    # Oracle Definitions.